johannschopplich/nuxt-kql/docs/guide/faq-how-to-track-errors.md

 # How to Track Errors?

 Every composable returns a [`KirbyQueryResponse`](/api/types-query-response) typed response, if the request to Kirby succeeded.
-Even if your request is not authenticatd, a connection to the Kirby instance could be established.
+Even if your request is not authenticated, a connection to the Kirby instance could be established.

 Inspect the `code` and `status` property of your query response first to make sure the Kirby instance at least returns something: